Biogen-Inc/tidyCDISC/cran-comments.md

-# Submission of `v0.2.0`
+# Submission of `v0.2.1`
-This is a new CRAN release, it's predecessor being `v0.1.0` which currently has a [failing R Check on CRAN](https://www.r-project.org/nosvn/R.check/r-devel-linux-x86_64-debian-clang/tidyCDISC-00check.html).
-This version fixes that (minor) bug.
+This is a new CRAN release, it's predecessor being `v0.2.0`.
+This version fixes some bugs and introduces some minor new features.

 ## R CMD Check
 0 errors | 0 warnings | 1 note